preetsanjam/Web_Development/JavaScript/notes.md

 - Operator precedence tells us which operation is performed first in an expression which has more than one operator with different precedence.
 The logical AND operator (&&) has higher precedence than the logical OR operator (||).
 - The new operator creates an instance of a user-defined object type or of one of the built-in object types that have a constructor function.
 - **Associativity** is used when two or more operators with the same precedence are present in the same expression.
 It defines the order in which operations of the same precedence are performed.
-- **Branching** tranfers control from the current statement to another statement in the program.
+- **Branching** transfers control from the current statement to another statement in the program.
 It alters the execution sequence.
 - The `for` loop iterates over elements a fixed number of times.
 It should be used if the number of iterations is known.
 - `while` vs `do while` loop:
     - `while` loop evaluates the condition first and then executes the loop.
     - `do while` executes the loop and then evaluates the condition.
 - **Switch statements**: The main aim of switch statements is to give an expression to evaluate and execute a number of different statements based on the value of the expression.
 If no match is found, a default condition will be used.
     - The default switch case is not mandatory in the switch statement.
 However, it is recommended to add that in situations where none of the cases match.
-- **Strict mode** (`'use strict';`) removes few JavaScript errors and fixes mistakes that make it difficult for JavaScript engines to perform optimizations.
+- **Strict mode** (`'use strict';`) removes a few JavaScript errors and fixes mistakes that make it difficult for JavaScript engines to perform optimizations.
 One use case: In strict mode, we cannot create a variable without a `var` keyword.
 - A **function declaration** gives the information to the JavaScript engine about the function's name, return type and parameters.
 When a function is declared, it can be used anytime inside a class or development scope whenever it's called/invoked.
 - A **function expression** is used to define a function inside any expression.
 It allows us to create an anonymous function that doesn't have any name.
 - **Function declaration vs function expression**: